Most people who develop bipolar disorder will have experienced symptoms by the age of 25.

-It’s normal to experience a range of emotions and feelings in your life.
-How you feel is affected by the things going on around you, your friends or family, stressful events, or sometimes by nothing at all.
+It’s normal to experience a range of emotions in our lives.
+Emotions can be affected by the things going on around us, things going on with friends or family, stressful events, or sometimes by nothing at all.

-These episodes (changes) usually last at least a week and affect the way a person thinks, feels and acts.
-The symptoms can interfere with relationships, activities and day-to-day living.
+These episodes or changes last at least a week and affect the way a person thinks, feels and acts.
+This can interfere with relationships, activities, work or study and day-to-day living.

 What is a manic episode?

 A manic episode is a period of constant and unusually elevated (‘high’) or irritable mood and a noticeable increase in energy or activity.

 This generally lasts at least one week and is very different from someone’s normal state.
 It leads to a range of difficulties that have a big impact on a person’s daily life.

 When someone is having a manic episode, they may experience:

 - Elevated mood.
 Feeling euphoric, ‘high’ or ‘on top of the world’, or very irritable.

 - Less need for sleep.
 Sleeping very little without feeling tired.

 - More energy, activity and drive.
 Having lots of projects or plans, walking long distances, being always ‘on the go’.